-In order for us to obtain images of your body, we need to give you an injection of radioactive tracer into a vein - usually your arm.
+In order for us to obtain images of your body, we need to give you the radioactive injection into a vein - usually your arm.
 This is similar to a blood test.
-After the injection you will need to rest and remain seated /reclined for 1 hour while the injection is absorbed into your body.
+After the injection you will need to rest and remain seated/ reclined for 1 and a half hours while the injection is absorbed into your body.